-Here’s what a day in the life of an Inspector could look like (when working in our Burnaby office):
+Here’s what a day in the life of an Inspector could look like:

-When you get to our Burnaby office, you store your lunch in our kitchen and have a quick chat with coworkers before settling in for a day of meaningful work.
+When you get to the office, you store your meals for the day in our kitchen and have a quick chat with coworkers before settling in for a day of meaningful work.
 You typically start with a quick check of emails that have come in from the night before and review your pre-scheduled calendar to prioritize your day.
-Today it looks like you have an inspection of a travel agent set in Richmond for 10:30 a.m., and an inspection with a municipal cemetery in Delta at 1 p.m.
-Before you head out, you review our COVID-safety protocols, the licensed business’ history in our internal database, find what information you can about them on the Internet and update your notes.
+Today it looks like you have an unannounced inspection of a travel agent set in Richmond for 10:30 a.m. and a pre-announced inspection with a municipal cemetery in Delta at 1 p.m.
+Before you head out, you review the licensed business’ history in our internal database, find what information you can about them on the Internet and update your notes.
 You also touch base with your Inspection team to see what they have on their agenda and to inform them of where you are going.

 Once done, you take a quick look at tomorrow’s calendar.
 A non-inspection day, the focus is on assessing any inspections or complaints investigated or completed in the previous days and working on documenting the cases you have open.
-This means you need to reference your detailed notes and any evidence gathered you’ve gathered, ensuring alignment with the Acts and Regulations that we are responsible for upholding.
+This means you need to reference your detailed notes and any evidence you’ve gathered, ensuring alignment with the Acts and Regulations that we are responsible for upholding.
 You reach out to your colleagues to gather their thoughts and experiences too.
-Pending your analysis, you may decide to complete a formal report recommending enforcement action be taken if the business is not in compliance.
+Depending on your analysis, you may decide to complete a formal report recommending that we take enforcement action if the business is not in compliance.
 Feeling prepared for the next day, you make your way out of the office after a few “see ya laters” to your colleagues and head home for the day feeling accomplished.

 Think you might want to join our team?